 - Forward International Travel Authorization Request forms to the export control officer for review and approval.

-- Notify the export Control Officer for assistance with international shipments to ensure that all items comply with export control and economic sanctions regulations.
+- Ecourage the use of eShipGlobal for international shipments to ensure that all items comply with export control and economic sanctions regulations.

 - Conduct restricted party screening on foreign payees/vendors to verify that the entities and individuals are not restricted parties or specially designated nationals.

 - Review transfers of hazardous materials from the University to ensure compliance with export control and economic regulations prior to shipment.